andreypomortsev/startducks_orders/README.md

-# Starbucks Scalable Order Processing System
+# Starducks Scalable Order Processing System

 This project provides a scalable order processing system for a coffee shop, inspired by Starbucks.
-The system is built using FastAPI for handling HTTP requests, RabbitMQ or Kafka for message queuing, and PostgreSQL for inventory management.
+This repository contains the source code for a scalable order processing system inspired by Starbucks.
+The system utilizes FastAPI to handle HTTP requests, Redis for message queuing, and PostgreSQL for managing inventory.

 ## File Structure